 UNESCO’s constitution states that all member states should have a national advisory and expert body.
 In Sweden’s case this is the Swedish National Commission for UNESCO.

-UNESCO is headed by a Director-General and it has a Board with representatives of 58 Member States.
+UNESCO has a Board with representatives from 58 Member States.
 The Board implements the programme adopted by the General Conference which is held every second year with representatives of all Member States.

 The Director-General, Ms Audrey Azoulay, leads the work of the UNESCO.

 The Swedish National Commission for UNESCO

 ‘Each Member State shall make such arrangements as suits its particular conditions for the purpose of associating its principal bodies interested in educational, scientific and cultural matters with the work of the Organization, preferably by the formation of a National Commission broadly representative of the government and such bodies’.

-In 2015, the UN General Assembly decided on the new global goals for sustainable development – Agenda 2030.
+In 2015, the UN General Assembly adopted new global goals for sustainable development – Agenda 2030.
 The agenda has 17 goals ranging from education to sustainable cities and is applicable in all countries.

 These global goals replace the Millennium Development Goals that world leaders agreed on in 2000.
 Despite progress with regards to several of the Millennium Development Goals many challenges remain, such as eradicating hunger, achieving full equality and improving health care.

 UNESCO supports countries worldwide in the implementation of Agenda 2030.
 Several of the goals are within UNESCO’s mandate, especially development goal 4 on education.